 Figure 8.
 Generation of capital and base elements of the column via NURBS.

-The modelling phase is guided by the reference to architectural treatises.
+The modelling phase was guided by reference to architectural treatises.

 To parametrically reconstruct the classified typological elements, the steps are:

-the creation of NURBS surfaces, mapped on the original point cloud.
+the creation of NURBS surfaces, mapped on the original point cloud;

-the adoption of these surfaces as modeling components into BIM-based software.
+the adoption of these surfaces as modelling components in BIM-based software.

-The reference to NURBS surfaces is of fundamental importance, since it eases the reconstruction process: once the profile of the architectural component is manually traced over the point cloud - with reference to the canons of architectural treatises - the surface can be built by extrusion, loft, revolution, sweep along rails of such profile, as illustrated in Figure 7 for the case of a column shaft.
+The use of NURBS surfaces is of fundamental importance since it simplifies the reconstruction process: once the profile of the architectural component has been manually traced over the point cloud (with reference to the canons of architectural treatises) the surface can be built by extrusion, loft, revolution or sweep along this profile, as illustrated in Figure 7 for a column shaft.

-The construction process is performed via the software Rhinoceros and its integrated graphical algorithm editor Grasshopper.
+The construction process was performed via the software Rhinoceros and its integrated graphical algorithm editor Grasshopper.

-In Figure 8, the NURBS surfaces created for some elements of the column, the base and the ionic capital are graphically shown.
+Figure 8 shows the NURBS surfaces for the base and the Ionic capital of the column.

-The volutes of the Ionic capital are reconstructed following the procedure illustrated by the sixteenth century architect Andrea Palladio in his treatise “The four books of architecture” [53].
+The volutes of the Ionic capital were reconstructed by following the procedure illustrated by the 16th century architect Andrea Palladio in his treatise The Four Books of Architecture [53].

-Complex-shaped building components are created as NURBS elements in Rhinoceros environment and are only later imported in the BIM platform Revit, using the Standard ACIS Text (.SAT) extension.
-The creation of a SAT format file allows to use the created geometry as a mass component in the BIM environment, thus allowing to perform other calculations and cuts over the imported 3D element.
+Complex-shaped building components were created as NURBS elements in a Rhinoceros environment and were only later imported into the BIM platform Revit, using the Standard ACIS Text (.SAT) extension.
+The creation of a SAT format file made it possible to use the created geometry as a mass component in the BIM environment, thus making it possible to perform other calculations and cuts over the imported 3D element.

-With such a procedure, it is possible to reconstruct an H-BIM model, which is geo-referenced and presents the conceptual and parametric forms of the Grand Ducal Cloister building components.
+Using this procedure, it was possible to reconstruct a georeferenced H-BIM model that presents the conceptual and parametric forms of the Grand Ducal Cloister’s building components.

-In the 3D model, typological and recurring elements are originally represented via Rhinoceros, through NURBS modeling, and then imported in Revit.
+In the 3D model, typological and recurring elements were originally represented in Rhinoceros, using NURBS modelling, and then imported to Revit.

-The reference to architectural treatises allows to reconstruct those specific elements following a univocal procedure, with established proportions and shapes, regardless of the physical person who builds the parametric component.
-The model thus constructed, as displayed in Figure 9, is the basis for the insertion of semantic information, i.e. relative to documentary and analytical knowledge on the heritage asset.
+Reference to architectural treatises enabled the reconstruction of those specific elements following a univocal procedure with established proportions and shapes, regardless of which person built the parametric component.
+The model thus constructed, as displayed in Figure 9, provides the basis for the insertion of semantic information, i.e. documentary and analytical knowledge about the heritage asset.

 Information storage and update

-Starting from the 3D model reconstruction approach described in Section 3.4, an information system is built, in BIM environment, to handle both geometry and semantics of the Grand Ducal Cloister.
+An information system based on the approach to 3D reconstruction described in Section 3.4 could be built in a BIM environment to manage both the geometry and the semantics of the Grand Ducal Cloister.

-The process is based on the connection between the parametric 3D representation of the building (shape and dimensions, metric information) and the heterogeneous data derived from documentary and analytical sources.
+The process is based on the connections between the parametric 3D representation of the building and the heterogeneous data derived from documentary and analytical sources (such as shape and dimensions and metric information).

-As for the studies on materials, state of deterioration and possible interventions, a shared and univocal model of data insertion within the 3D model is studied.
+As for studies of the materials, the state of deterioration or possible interventions, a shared and univocal model of data insertion within the 3D model could be applied.

-The proposed scheme is synthetically illustrated in Figure 10: to each typological element, information on ‘material’, ‘state of degradation’, ‘diagnosis’ and type of performed of needed ‘intervention’ is associated.
+The proposed scheme is illustrated in Figure 10: information on ‘material’, ‘state of degradation’, ‘diagnosis’ and type of performed or needed ‘intervention’ is associated with each typological element.

-Also, reference to ‘documentary sources’, provided in the form of text files or images, can be inserted to be linked to the element through the connection to a directory.
+Also, references to ‘documentary sources’, provided in the form of text files or images, can be linked to the element through the connection to a directory.

-With the same principle, external 3D survey files that were initially used for the construction of the parametric forms can be linked to the model using the ‘data acquisition’ toolbox.
-All the toolboxes are implemented in Revit platform as project parameters.
+Following the same principle, the external 3D survey files that were initially used for the construction of the parametric forms can be linked to the model using the ‘data acquisition’ toolbox.
+All of the toolboxes are implemented in the Revit platform as project parameters.

-Then, the semantic structuring may take place in two distinct ways: by just linking the information to the individual building component, or in a more refined way, by connecting the information only to a part of it (Figure 11).
+Thus, the semantic structuring can take place in two distinct ways: the information can simply be linked to the individual building components, or, in a more refined process, it can be connected to only a part of a component (Figure 11).